It's Sunday April 23, 2017

 We gladly welcome more vendors to be part of the market.
 We especially need more produce growers and sellers, but all are welcome to sell what they have made.
 Our guiding principle is a simple one — locally made, locally grown.
 If that describes your product, come join us

 The Oriental Farmers Market set up on Hodges Street in July 2007.
 Today, we have a market that is appreciably bigger than it was when it started with just three vendors back then.
 Come by and see for yourself.And now, a few humble requests.

 1) Small bills — ones and fives — make life easier for the vendors, especially in the early moments of the market.
 (Tens and twenties welcomed too, of course, but the smaller bills are better first thing..)

 2) There should be plenty of parking available on Hodges – from the harbor to Academy Street and on South Water Street.
-Unless you’re planning to be shopping inside the Provision Company, though, please don’t park in the spaces directly in front of or beside that building.
-Those spaces are needed for their customers and everyone wants to be a good neighbor.
+Unless you’re planning to be shopping inside the Provision Company please don’t park in the spaces directly in front of or beside that building.
+Those spaces are needed for the Provision Company customers and everyone wants to be a good neighbor.
 So, please, park there only if you plan to shop there.

 One more note: organically raised meats and poultry are easier to get in Oriental now.
 You can have your organic meats and get them delivered, too.